saul-diosdado/PlayAdd/README.md

 This Google Chrome Extension will be coming to the Google Chrome Web Store soon!
 Once this extension is on the store, a link will be provided here.

+## Installing The Extension

+For regular or development use, you can also choose to download this project and manually install it.

+1. In Google Chrome, go to the extensions page by either navigating to chrome://extensions in the browser search bar or through the settings menu.
+2. Enable the "Developer Mode" toggle button located on the extensions page.
+3. Click on the "Load unpacked" button which should open a file browser window.
+Navigate to this project's root directory and select it.

 # Local Development

 For an entirely local installion and development, follow the instructions below.
 Running the server locally